turquoisehealth/provider-price-transparency-guide/README.md

 providers.

 Please note that Turquoise Health has created this file format as a suggestion and is not affiliated with CMS or any other governmental agency.
-We welcome the fantastic work that CMS is doing in the area and are posting this to provide feedback on where the rules may be enahanced in the future.
+We welcome the fantastic work that CMS is doing in price transparency and are posting this to provide feedback on how the rules may be clarified in the future.

 ## Overview

-This repository contains a set of schemas describing a data format (example implementation is encoded as JSON) for the Transparency in Coverage final rule.
+This repository contains a schema describing a data format (example implementation is encoded as JSON) for the Transparency in Coverage final rule.
 All machine-readable files must conform to a non-proprietary, open standards format that is platform independent and made available to the public without restrictions that would impede the re-use of that information.